SharkPlush/Bash-AC-Power-Detection/README.md

 upower -e
 ```

 If you have multiple "line_power_" outputs the script will probably not work.
-If you can please beta test the beta branch for this [here](https://github.com/SharkPlush/Aeon-AC-update-detection/tree/Multi-Line-Power-Beta).

 To install, modify the wrapper to your needs and place it in /usr/local/bin/